Zane96/Fairy/readme.md

      adb push ${dir}/server.dex  /data/local/tmp
      adb push ${dir}/launcher.sh  /data/local/tmp
      adb push ${dir}/libfairy.so  /data/local/tmp
-     adb shell /data/local/tmp/launcher.sh
+     adb shell sh /data/local/tmp/launcher.sh
      ```

 3. Run fairy-client module or install APK directly.

-+ Question
+It means that the server is working successfully if there is log information `exec~~~` in terminal, and there is a server process named `fairy` in your phone (you can use this command to check it: `adb shell ps | grep fairy`).

+Fairy default use `armeabi` .so.
+You can change the file path in task named `moveSo` which is in `fairy-server's build.gradle` if you need to change the type of .so.

+## Questions

-  1. If you have this `can't execute: Permission denied` when run shell script.
-You should use `chmod` command to enhance file's executive power (r-w-x).
+1. You can use `chmod` command to enhance file's executive power (r-w-x) if you have this error `can't execute: Permission denied` when run shell script.

-Fairy default use armeabi .so

 ## TODO